Speakers & Workshops

 Florida State University

-Through guided reflection, hands-on tools, and real-world examples, this session provides concrete strategies that can be applied right away in supervised visitation settings to strengthen resilience, build connection, and support lasting stability for children and families.
+Through guided reflection, hands-on tools, and real-world examples, this session provides concrete strategies that can be applied immediately in supervised visitation settings to strengthen resilience, build connection, and support lasting stability for children and families.

 Calm Visitation